lossless-group/open-graph-fetcher/README.md

-# Obsidian Plugin Starter
+# Open Graph Fetcher Obsidian Plugin

-This is barebones starter code to build an Obsidian plugin using the `pnpm` package manager.
-It is a clone of the official Obsidian plugin starter code, but with updated libraries, packages, dependencies.
+An Obsidian plugin that allows you to fetch Open Graph data from a URL using OpenGraph.io.

 ## Getting Started